-'''

-my $str = 'milk,flour,sugar and eggs';
+1 my \$str = 'milk,flour,sugar and eggs';

-say $str.subst(/',' <?before \w>/, ', ', :g);
+2 say \$str.subst(/',' <?before \w>/, ', ', :g);

-output: milk, flour, sugar and eggs
+3 # output: milk, flour, sugar and eggs

-'''

 The word character after the comma is not part of the match, because it is in a look-ahead introduced by <?before ... >.
 The leading question mark indicates an zero-width assertion: a rule that never consumes characters from the matched string.
-You can turn any call to a subrule into an zero width assertion.
+You can turn any call to a subrule into a zero width assertion.
 The built-in token <alpha> matches an alphabetic character, so you can rewrite this example as: